Ronchamp chapel, Haute-Saone visitors guide

-Ronchamp Chapel - full name Chapel Notre-Dame-du-Haut - is a famous modernist chapel designed by architect Le Corbusier and situated to the north-west of Belfort, in the north-east of the Franche-Comté region.
+Ronchamp Chapel - full name Chapel Notre-Dame-du-Haut - is a famous modernist chapel designed by the architect Le Corbusier and situated to the north-west of Belfort, in the north-east of the Franche-Comté region.
 A shrine for enthusiasts of Le Corbusier, the Chapel Notre-Dame-du-Haut is found high on a hill above the town of Ronchamp and is among his most famous and recognised buildings.

 Design of Ronchamp Chapel

-The first thing you notice about the chapel is how well it suits the surrounding landscape - it occupies a magnificent hillside location with far-reaching views all around, yet perfectly suits the location without over dominating it.
+The first thing you notice when you visit the chapel is how well it suits the surrounding landscape - it occupies a magnificent hillside location with far-reaching views all around, yet perfectly suits the location without over dominating it.
 The chapel itself is simple in design, yet revolutionary and certainly unlike any other chapel you have seen.
 It is built largely in whitewashed concrete and covered in lime render, except the roof which remains grey.

-The curves of the Ronchamp Chapel soften the appearance of what could easily have become another 'concrete box' (and are untypical of le Corbusier who is better known for their straight lines and functionality rather than their aesthetic beauty).
+The curves of the Ronchamp Chapel soften the appearance of what could easily have become another 'concrete box' (and are untypical of le Corbusier whose buildings are better known for their straight lines and functionality rather than their aesthetic beauty).

-Inside, the chapel seems much smaller than you might expect from the outside (due to the thickness of the walls).
+Inside, the Ronchamp chapel seems much smaller than you might expect from the outside (due to the thickness of the walls).
 You will be struck by the way that light penetrates the walls and lights the white surfaces inside the chapel, helped by the use of large openings in the walls behind the small external openings.